-Drug & Alcohol Prevention Program for Students and Employees
+Drug & Alcohol Prevention Program

-The Drug and Alcohol Prevention Program was designed to educate students and employees about alcohol and drug abuse in an effort to encourage responsible decisions around their use as well as provide resources for those who have experienced the consequences around alcohol and drugs.
+The Drug and Alcohol Prevention Program was designed to educate students and employees about alcohol and drug abuse in an effort to encourage responsible decisions around their use as well as provide resources for those who have experienced the consequences of alcohol and drugs.
 The College uses a three-pronged approach to the program that incorporates education, promoting awareness, and active engagement through hands-on learning activities, both on-campus and in virtual environments.

 We aim to:

-- Support students and employees who are in recovery from substance abuse and addiction
+• Support students and employees who are in recovery from substance abuse and addiction

-- Encourage constructive lifestyles and norms that discourage abuse of alcohol and drugs
+• Encourage constructive lifestyles and norms that discourage abuse of alcohol and drugs

-- Develop an environment that facilitates alcohol and drug abuse-free lifestyles
+• Develop an environment that facilitates alcohol and drug abuse-free lifestyles

-Activities Prohibited by Tulsa Community College
+Activities Prohibited by TCC

 Tulsa Community College prohibits the unlawful manufacture, distribution, dispensation, possession, or use of drugs and alcohol in the workplace, on College property, or as part of College-sponsored activities.
 Provided, however, the use of alcohol may be permitted by the College at "College-sponsored" or College authorized activities as approved by the Senior Vice President, Chief Academic Officer, the Vice President for Administration and Chief Operating Officer, and with the collaboration of TCC Police.